 “Inclusive, active and enterprising - well connected to jobs and services, with a high quality environment, offering a good quality of life for all residents, and opportunities for participation in recreation, cultural activities and civic life.”

-Following a series of workshops in January 2013 an Action Plan for 2013-14 has now been finalised.
-This provides a framework for a number of key activities to take forward the aims of the Rural Strategy, and will steer the delivery process.
+The accompanying Action Plan will be refreshed annually, and will provide the framework for a number of key activities to take forward the aims of the Rural Strategy, and will steer the delivery process.

 The East Riding of Yorkshire Rural Strategy 2013-2016(pdf 5mb opens in new window)